-Austin-based investment advisor Durbin Bennett is for those who have at least $1 million in investable assets and prefer working with a fee-only company.
+Austin-based investment advisor Durbin Bennett Private Wealth Management, LLC is for those who have at least $1 million in investable assets and prefer working with a fee-only company.
 This fiduciary financial advisor firm has been recognized as a top wealth manager by Bloomberg, CNBC and the Financial Times.
 You can become a client as an individual, or with a company or charity.
 Billed mainly as a wealth management firm providing investment management and strategic wealth planning, Durbin Bennett also provides retirement planning, tax planning and family office coordination.

 Who Should Use Durbin Bennett Private Wealth Management?

 When you’re looking for a financial advisor, it’s important to find one that matches up with your needs and expectations.
 The investment philosophy at Durbin Bennett is long-term growth over short-term gain.
 That means, once you’re a client with this firm, you should expect an approach to investing focused on creating value over time versus securing short-term wins.
 That said, you have the option to adjust your risk tolerance and shift the percentage of more active growth versus steady during your discussions with your advisor.

 If you’re wealthy, Durbin Bennett is a good choice.
 With all account minimums at $1 million, the company caters to those with money.
-The fees are on par with the average Austin investment firm, ranging from 0.2% - 1% based on assets, for individual portfolio management.
-See the table below for a full breakdown of fees.
+The fees are on par with the average Austin investment firm, ranging from 0.20% - 1.00% based on your assets under management, for individual portfolio management.

 It’s also a fee-only company rather than a fee-based company like Century Management or Richard P. Slaughter Associates.
 (Fee-only means advisors are compensated solely through fees.
 This could be a flat-rate fee or percentage-based fee.
 If a company is fee-based that means it can receive both fees and commissions for selling or recommending certain products.)